spraakbanken/sparv-pipeline/docs/developers-guide/misc.md

 # MISC
 - Explain difference between elements and attributes.
 Maybe explain what an annotation is?
+Explain file name convention.
   Should we start off with a chapter about general concepts?
 - When should you use the SparvError class?

 ## Util